pavelkomarov/projection-pursuit/README.md

 [![Coveralls Status](https://coveralls.io/repos/scikit-learn-contrib/project-template/badge.svg?branch=master&service=github)](https://coveralls.io/r/scikit-learn-contrib/project-template)
 [![CircleCI Status](https://circleci.com/gh/scikit-learn-contrib/project-template.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/scikit-learn-contrib/project-template/tree/master)

-This repository is home to a [scikit-learn](http://scikit-learn.org/)-compatible estimator based on Jerome Friedman and Werner Stuetzle's **Projection Pursuit Regression** algorithm[1][2].
+This repository is home to a couple [scikit-learn](http://scikit-learn.org/)-compatible estimators based on Jerome Friedman's generalizations[1] of his and Werner Stuetzle's *Projection Pursuit Regression* algorithm[2][3].
+A regressor capable of multivariate estimation and a classifier based on regression to a one-hot multivariate representation are included.

 ## Installation and Usage
-The package by itself comes with a single module and an estimator.
+The package by itself comes with a single module containing the estimators.
 Before installing the module you will need `numpy` and `scipy`.
 To install the module execute:
 ```shell